 In Vietnam, foreign contractor tax is not actually a separate tax, but instead is a combination of VAT, CIT, and personal income tax (PIT).
 Essentially, if a foreign company comes into Vietnam and performs a service or provides a good contracted out to a company based in Vietnam, they must pay taxes in the country.

-When opening a company in Vietnam, it is crucial to understand the accounting and bookkeeping laws governing the business world.
-Mismatches in revenues and expenditures and recording expenditures and revenues in the wrong time period, is common.
+When you decide to open a company in Vietnam, it is crucial to understand the accounting and bookkeeping laws governing the business world.
+Mismatches in revenues and expenditures and recording expenditures and revenues in the wrong time period is common.
 Your accountants should make sure they understand the local rules.

-Annual finalization of all your company’s financial statement, personal income tax, and corporate income tax are due on the 90th day of the new year.
+Annual finalization of all your company’s financial statements, personal income tax, and corporate income tax is due on the 90th day of the new year.
 Except in leap years, this will occur on the 1st of April.
 In accordance with regulation, this report must be filed with these offices:

 Depending on the document, accounting documentation must be preserved for 5 years, 10 years, or for an indefinite period.
 The Vietnamese Tax Department has the right to check whether companies are calculating their taxes correctly, and for foreign companies, it is even more important that documentation is properly preserved.

 The Vietnamese economy is increasingly becoming a hotbed of manufacturing, and a leader in developing markets.
-If you are interested in setting up a business in Vietnam, NNRoad is here to help.
+If you are interested to open a company in Vietnam, NNRoad is here to help.
 We would love to get in touch with you and help you through the exciting process of opening a company in Vietnam.